-Alert Settings (Applies to Criti cal and Non-Critical Alerts except where noted) (Cont'd) Associated Output Relay You can associate the sensor with the operation of the output relay, or not.
+Alert Settings (Applies to Critic Associated Output Relay cal and Non-Critical Alerts except where noted) (Cont'd) You can associate the sensor with the operation of the output relay, or not.
 By Default, the operation of an output relay can only be associated with one sensor or IP Device.
-Tip: Another way to have a single output relay react to the changes of more than one sensor is to use Events and Smart Alerts (page 94) to create that association.
-To associate an output relay with more than one sensor or IP Device, place a checkmark in the checkbox under "System- Other Options- Disable Relay Interlock (page 63).
+Tip: Another way to have a single output relay react to To associate an output relay with more than one sensor or IP Device, place a checkmark in the checkbox under "System- Other Options- Disable Relay Interlock (page 67). the changes of more than one sensor is to use Events and Smart Alerts (page 99) to create that association.
 Note: If the Output Relay is associated with a sensor/device, and configured to change state when a sensor crosses threshold into alert, it will change state even if the alerts are disabled.
 Note: Only one sensor/device should be associated with the Output Relay at a time.
 Contradicting commands from two or more sensors will result in the output relay responding to the state directed by the last command received.
-Output Relay Status on Alert State the output relay will be in when sensor goes to an alert Output Relay Status on Return from Alert State the output relay will be in when sensor is no longer in alert Data Logging Add to data log This is a check-box that lets the user decide if the data sampled should be recorded in the Data Log.
-Logging Period Enter the time period between logged measurements
+Output Relay Status on Alert State the output relay will be in when sensor goes to an alert Output Relay Status on Return from Alert State the output relay will be in when sensor is no longer in alert Data Logging I Add to data log This is a check-box that lets the user decide if the data sampled should be recorded in the Data Log.
+Logging Period Enter the time period between logged measurements l